edlins/libPCA9685/examples/olaclient/README.md

         libPCA9685 0.6 or later is required.  olaclient is bundled in versions 0.7 and later.

+        The olac.service unit file starts olaclient and requires systemd.
+        However, this is optional and olaclient can be started manually.

         RASPBIAN

         OLA (Open Lighting Architecture) is required.  ola 0.10.2 works